Scott-Simmons/taxes-compare/server/methodology.md

 In this project, a single transformation of the tax schedule is applied, based on the most recent available exchange rates.

 Future iterations of this project could model the exchange rate as a random variable.
-Confidence bands can be applied to the tax curves.
+Confidence bands can be applied to the tax curves in order to form a more accurate view when comparing taxes across different countries.

-#### Adaptive step size (not implemented)
+#### Adaptive step sizing for large income values.

 There is a need to discretise the income range using a step size.
 The only reason for this is that the effective tax rates curve is nonlinear (see [description](#effective-tax-rates-curves)).

-Despite the nonlinearities in the effective tax rates curves, at high values of income, the curve moves into steady state as successive effective tax rate values stabilise (the highest marginal tax rates begin to dominate assymptotically).
+Despite the nonlinearities in the effective tax rates curves, at high values of income, the curve moves into steady state, whereby successive effective tax rate values at each income step stabilise (i.e. the highest marginal tax rates begin to dominate assymptotically as a higher proportion of income lies in the final tax bracket).

-Because of this structure, it is reasonable be appropriate to use adaptive step sizing to exploit the converging behaviour $x \rightarrow \infty$ by increasing the step size dynamically.
+Because of this structure, it is reasonable to use adaptive step sizing to exploit the converging behaviour $x \rightarrow \infty$ by increasing the step size dynamically.

+Currently, the implementation uses a crude rule for changing the step size.
+For incomes $x_i$ the step size $x_{i-1} - x_{i} = \delta x_i$

+$$
+\Delta x =
+\begin{cases}
+\epsilon & \text{if } x_i < T \\
+\Epsilon & \text{if } x_i \geq T
+\end{cases}
+$$

+$$\Epsilon > \epsilon$$

+(Much better strategies exist, for example, estimating the curvature every nth point, and using a measure of curvature in the thresholding decision).
+This can be implemented in a future iteration.

+##### Demonstration of assymptotic behaviour at different scales

 ![Small](./images/small_scale.png)